Question: Should I prune my marijuana plants? How?

 For some individuals, it might be more convenient to have a bushy plant with a bunch of small- and medium-sized buds than one with just a few large buds.
 For a bushy plant, just cut the top growth after the plant has grown about five sets of leaves.
 As a result of this, the plant will develop about 4 big side branches to replace that center bud.
 After these branches have produces four or five sets of leaves, prune the top growth of off each individual branch.
 This way, the plant will develop numerous branches with numerous different leaves to choose from.

-Problem: Should the fan leaves be pruned from plants?
+Question: Should the fan leaves be pruned from my marijuana plants?
 If so, when?

 The process of pruning leaves is only advised during certain windows.
 One window is the mid-to-late flowering period.
 Leaves that cover or hide buds from getting direct light should be moved into another position, but if that’s not possible, it needs to be excised.
 It’s more important for the buds to get adequate light than it is for the leaf to produce sugar.